SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 1. When file vectorization is disabled, the Data Bank is not used.
 2. Otherwise, all available documents from the current scope (see above) are considered for the query.
 Only the most relevant chunks across all the files are retrieved.
 Multiple chunks of the same file are inserted in their original order.
-3. The inserted chunks will reserve a part of the context before the fitting of the chat messages takes place.
+3. The inserted chunks will reserve a part of the context before fitting the chat messages.

 - Size threshold (KB) - sets a chunking splitting threshold.
 Only the files larger than the specified size will be split.
 - Chunk size (chars) - sets the target size of an individual chunk (in textual characters, not model tokens!).